Search QuantityWare

 • Obfuscation – the content of a compiled executable is not transparent

-• Many such implementations require excessive BAdI usage (custom ABAP-Code), which is difficult to control and maintain
+• Many such implementations require excessive BAdI usage (custom ABAP-code), which is difficult to control and maintain

 • Executable maintenance and management causes process complexity and error – it has been known for “the wrong executable” to have been used in productive systems